bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product identifiers

 You can query basic info for products.
-The example query shows how to query product identifiers and other basic info for the specified product:
+The following query retrieves product identifiers and other basic info for the specified product:

 <!--
 type: tab